 Let’s talk about their food.
 What do swans eat?
 And from where do they get most of their nutrition?

-As mentioned above, Swans usually feed on water.
-They are primarily vegetarians and will thus enjoy all kinds of aquatic plants, which includes the following:
+As mentioned above, swans usually feed on water.
+They are primarily vegetarians and will thus enjoy all kinds of aquatic plants, which include the following:

 - Wild rice